-Tradepoint Atlantic is proposing to construct a logistics center totaling approximately 400,000 square feet on Sub-Parcel B6-3.
-The proposed development will include permanent improvements on approximately 30.3 acres of land intended for occupancy within Parcel B6.
-The proposed future use of Sub-Parcel B6-3 is Tier 3 - Industrial.
-The remainder of Parcel B6 will be addressed in separate development plans in accordance with the requirements of the ACO that will include RADWPs, if necessary.
-Outside of the main development area, temporary construction zones with a total area of approximately 0.7 acres will be utilized to install the facility entrance and subgrade utility connections for the project.
-The temporary work outside of the boundary of the Site is not intended to be the basis for the issuance of a NFA or a COC, although the scope of construction work is covered by this RADWP.
-The Site (30.3 acres encompassing Sub-Parcel B6-3; excluding the temporary construction zones) will be fully capped by surface engineering controls.
+Tradepoint Atlantic is proposing to construct an automotive and distribution center on Sub-Parcel B4-2.
+The proposed development will include permanent improvements on approximately 40.2 acres of land intended for occupancy within portions of Parcels B4 and B5.
+The proposed future use of Sub-Parcel B4-2 is Tier 3 - Industrial.
+The remainder of these parcels will be addressed in separate development plans in accordance with the requirements of the ACO that will include RADWPs, if necessary.
+Outside of the main development area, temporary construction zones with a total area of approximately 3.59 acres will be utilized to install the facility entrance and the majority of the subgrade utility connections for the project outside of the sub-parcel but in close proximity.
+The temporary work outside of the boundary of the Site is not intended to be the basis for the issuance of a NFA or a COC, although the scope of construction is covered by this RADWP.
+Two extensive utility lines (extending to the north and east of the main development area by several hundred feet) are highlighted on Figure 2 and will be detailed under separate cover in a LSPP.
+The Site (40.2 acres encompassing Sub-Parcel B4-2; excluding the temporary construction zones) will be fully capped by surface engineering controls.

 Certain compounds are present in the soils located near the surface and in the subsurface at concentrations in excess of the PALs.
 Therefore, soil is considered a potential media of concern.
-Potential risks to future adult workers associated with impacts to soil and groundwater exceeding the PALs will be addressed through a remedy consisting of surface engineering controls (capping of the entire area) and institutional controls (deed restrictions).
-The development plan provides for a containment remedy and institutional controls that will mitigate future adult workers from contacting impacted soil at the Site.
-In addition, Tradepoint Atlantic has proposed the use of processed slag aggregate as the primary fill material and pavement subbase at the Site.
-The placement of materials other than approved clean fill, including slag aggregate, requires the installation of surface engineering controls regardless of the existing soil conditions.
+The SLRA has indicated no unacceptable risks/hazards to future adult Composite Workers associated with impacts to surface or subsurface soil exceeding the PALs.
+Based on the SLRA findings, surface engineering controls are not required at the Site to be protective of future adult Composite Workers who could potentially contact surface soil (or relocated subsurface soil) at the Site.
+However, Tradepoint Atlantic has proposed the use of processed slag aggregate as fill material at the Site.
+The placement of materials other than approved clean fill, including processed slag aggregate, will necessitate that Sub-Parcel B4-2 will be subject to surface engineering controls (i.e., capping) based on prior MDE guidance.

 Future Construction Workers may contact impacted surface and/or subsurface soil during earth movement activities associated with construction activities, including within the temporary construction zones outside of the primary development area.
-The findings of the Construction Worker SLRA indicated that using the site-specific 25-day exposure frequency for the site-wide EU1-EXP, the screening level estimates of Construction Worker cancer risk were less than 1E-5 and no HI values above 1 were identified for any target organ system (the acceptable thresholds for no further action).
+The findings of the Construction Worker SLRA using the selected exposure frequency of 65 days for EU1-EXP indicated the estimates of Construction Worker cancer risk were less than 1E-5 and no HI values above 1 were identified for any target organ system (the acceptable thresholds for no further action).
+This evaluation indicates that site-specific health and safety protocols or further action would be required only if this duration were exceeded.

-Certain activities at the Site are anticipated to exceed the allowable duration, and Construction Worker risks must be mitigated to facilitate the proposed construction work.
-Additional site-specific health and safety requirements are warranted to be protective of workers.
+Certain activities at the Site have the potential to exceed the allowable duration, and Construction Worker risks will be mitigated via site-specific health and safety requirements.
 Upgraded PPE beyond standard Level D protection will be used in conjunction with the property-wide Health and Safety Plan (HASP) for the entire scope of intrusive work covered by this RADWP as a protective measure to ensure that there are no unacceptable exposures for Construction Workers during project implementation.
-The modified Level D PPE requirements which will be applied throughout this project, including specific PPE details, planning, tracking/supervision, enforcement, and documentation, are outlined in the PPE SOP provided as Appendix C.
+The Modified Level D PPE requirements which will be applied throughout this project, including specific PPE details, planning, tracking/supervision, enforcement, and documentation, are outlined in the PPE SOP provided as Appendix D.